 The neurologic interviews completed as part of Stage 2 include the Clinical Dementia Rating Scale (CDR) and the Neuropsychiatric Inventory (NPI).
-The CDR includes the CDR Participant (CDP; described in MOP 2 as this is administered to all participants), the CDR Informant (CDI), and the CDR Summary (CDS).
+The CDR includes the CDR Participant (CDP, administered to all participants, is described in MOP 2), the CDR Informant (CDI), and the CDR Summary (CDS).
 The CDI and CDS are described in this MOP.
-In addition, the Functional Activities Questionnaire (FAQ) is used in determining a participant's level of daily functioning, but does not have a dedicated interview or form- rather, all FAQ items are embedded within the CDR interview.
+In addition, the Functional Activities Questionnaire (FAQ) is used in determining a participant's level of daily functioning, but does not have a dedicated interview or form- rather, all FAQ items are embedded within the CDR interview and recorded on the CDI.
 Each of the measures described below are well-validated, standardized instruments that have been widely used in both clinical and epidemiologic studies of dementia and cognitive function, and include some of the measures recommended in the Uniform Data Set (UDS) implemented in 2005 across all National Institute on Aging-sponsored Alzheimer's Disease Centers.